-Develop your outdoor adventure skills on this programme – experience a variety of disciplines while on group outdoor expeditions in local national parks.
+Develop your outdoor adventure skills on this programme – experience a variety of outdoor activities while on group outdoor expeditions in local national parks.

 Participants have the opportunity to complete 15 Level 3 NCEA credits on this programme.

 The Adventure Skills Development course is a multi-activity, residential, adventure training programme.
 Activities can vary depending on the time of year and weather conditions, your programme could include a mixture of sea-kayaking, tramping, rock climbing or caving.